davidchesnut/sp-general-docs/docs/how-to-create-filter-editors-for-performancepoint-services-in-sharepoint-2013.md

   ```

-    The sample editor defines its beginpoint in the  **VerifyFilter** method.
-It also uses **VerifyFilter** to verify that required properties are set and to define the selection mode, which is an optional property.
+    The sample editor defines its beginpoint in the **VerifyFilter**method.
+It also uses**VerifyFilter**to verify that required properties are set and to define the selection mode, which is an optional property.

 16. Initialize the filter by running the filter's query and retrieving data from the data source.
-The  **buttonOK_Click** method in the sample filter editor calls the **FilterRepositoryHelper.GetParameterDisplayData** method to initialize the filter.
+The **buttonOK_Click**method in the sample filter editor calls the**FilterRepositoryHelper.GetParameterDisplayData**method to initialize the filter.

-    > [!Note]
+    > [!NOTE]
-> The editor must call  **FilterRepositoryHelper.GetParameterDisplayData** at least once before updating the filter object.
+> The editor must call **FilterRepositoryHelper.GetParameterDisplayData**at least once before updating the filter object.
 17. Update the filter with user-defined changes.
-The  **buttonOK_Click** method in the sample filter editor calls the **FilterRepositoryHelper.Update** method to update the filter's [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [DataSourceLocation](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Filter.DataSourceLocation.aspx) properties in the repository.
-In addition, **buttonOK_Click** is used to validate the contents of the controls and retrieve state information for the custom filter and the helper object.
+The **buttonOK_Click**method in the sample filter editor calls the**FilterRepositoryHelper.Update**method to update the filter's [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [DataSourceLocation](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Filter.DataSourceLocation.aspx) properties in the repository.
+In addition,**buttonOK_Click**is used to validate the contents of the controls and retrieve state information for the custom filter and the helper object.

-    > [!Note]
+    > [!NOTE]
-> Users can set a custom object's  [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [Owner](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Owner.aspx) ( **Person Responsible**) properties and delete custom objects directly from Dashboard Designer and the PerformancePoint Services repository.
+> Users can set a custom object's  [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) , [Description](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Description.aspx) , and [Owner](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Owner.aspx) (**Person Responsible**) properties and delete custom objects directly from Dashboard Designer and the PerformancePoint Services repository.

 ## Code example: Create, retrieve, and update custom PerformancePoint Services filters in SharePoint Server 2013
 <a name="bk_example"> </a>